rosie-perkinson/MATH144_PDP/README.md

 ## Data Processing

-In order to carry out the analysis below, I removed some columns that were mostly empty or resulted in NR.
-I changed the Total Salinity (ppm) column to match numerically.
-I ordered the dates by m/y/d, and changed the year to be uniformly documented.
+ My first data cleaning process was getting rid of rows that were missing data or resulted in NR.
+I justified this because there were few instances of this, and each had many other recordings within their site.
+Also, calculating the average wouldn't have made a ton of sense because it fluctuates throughout the years.
+Within the data, there were some consistency issues, so I changed the dates to mm-dd-yy and got rid of commas within the salinity levels.
+Last, I cleaned inconsistent spacing in the Site Name field.

 ## Exploratory Analysis